 - The Joy-Whisperer — the One who infuses joy into our weary hearts if we will only silence the noise and distraction long enough to hear His gentle voice.

 - The Pattern — the One who showed us how cultivating beauty is an act of worship and a love offering to our Creator.

 In all of this, of course, the inconsolable things are still there.
 After all, we still live in a sin-cursed world.
 The pain and questions of “how long?” don’t just go away.
 Even so, “winter, though barren with inconsolable things, is not death but merely dormancy.” (p.
 203) That’s because . . .

 When we fill our viewfinder with God’s goodness and faithfulness, a glimmer of hope begins to take root.
 “This hope fuels us, enables us, settles us, and also produces a beautiful faith in us in the process of waiting.” (p.
 120)

 After eleven chapters of offering comfort and truth for the downtrodden and discouraged, the book crescendos into the final “chapter” of time—the time, as Ecclesiastes says, when God will make all things beautiful!

-And He cares.
-He doesn’t just care for his other children—He cares for you and He cares for me!
+He doesn’t just care for his other children—He cares for you!
 He is near.
-Will we quiet our hearts long enough to hear His whisper of joy?
-Will we pause to see the signs of spring that are budding right in front of us?
+Will you quiet your heart long enough to hear His whisper?
+Will you pause to see the signs of spring budding right in front of you?